 While the earnout is designed to tie a portion of compensation to the deal, provided the business exceeds its growth projections, the seller misses out entirely on that sum of money if the business doesn’t grow to meet those earnout targets.
 This is a major point of consideration for the seller (who has invested years in the growth of this successful business).

-The principal drawback of all this is that the seller loses out on a large portion of their compensation if the buyer can’t hit the projected growth targets of the business.
+So, the principal drawback of all this is that the seller loses out on a portion of their compensation if the buyer can’t hit the projected growth targets of the business.

 Earnouts often lead to disputes over whether the business was improperly managed by the buyer, or whether the buyer intentionally prevented the earnout from being maximized.
 Litigation often arises from these sorts of arrangements.